OweysMomenzada/Improvement-of-Emotion-Recognition-on-German-text-corpora/Data Collecting/README.md

 # Data Collecting

 Here, a simplified implementation of the Neural Machine Translation (NMT) and Weak Supervision approach is shown.
-For Weak Supervision, the DWDS API was used based on the `triggerwords.xlsx`, which is a German Emotion Lexicon (for more details see Section 4.1.2 and 4.1.3).
+For Weak Supervision, the DWDS API was used based on the `triggerwords.xlsx`, which is a German Emotion Lexicon.
 The `emotiondataset_builder` combines both NMT and the Weak Supervision approach. **Note**, that the NMT used here is the free GoogleTranslator from `deep_translator`.
 To translate the final dataset based on [DeepL](https://www.deepl.com/de/docs-api
 "DeepL") you need to set up a billing plan and create a token to be able to translate the whole data.

 ### Overview